AlgoMaster Logo

 Intuition

-Let's study what happens when we list permutations of [1, 2, 3, 4] in order.
-The rightmost elements change most frequently, just like the least-significant digits of a number.
-And when the suffix is already in descending order (it can't get any bigger), we "carry over" to the next position.
+When the permutations of [1, 2, 3, 4] are listed in order, the rightmost elements change most frequently, like the least-significant digits of a number.
+When a suffix is already in descending order it cannot grow any larger, so the increase has to carry over to an earlier position.

-Here's the algorithm distilled: scan from the right to find the first position where the sequence can still grow (the "pivot"), swap the pivot with the smallest larger element in the suffix, and reverse the suffix to make it the smallest possible arrangement.
+That gives the algorithm: scan from the right to find the first position where the sequence can still grow (the pivot), swap the pivot with the smallest element to its right that is larger than it, and reverse the suffix to make it the smallest possible arrangement.

 Algorithm